EOPF-Sample-Service/xarray-eopf/README.md

   and aggregation methods for downscaling.
 * CF-compliant spatial referencing of datasets using a shared grid mapping variable `spatial_ref`.
-* Attach CF-compliant metadata enhancements such as flag values and meanings for pixel quality information, such as the Sentinel-2 scene classification (variable `scl`).
+* Attach other CF-compliant metadata enhancements such as flag values and meanings for pixel quality information, such as the Sentinel-2 scene classification (variable `scl`).